 - Weight: 3 lb 1.4 oz (1.4 kg) – this is without the reservoir.

 - Dimensions: 22 x 14 x 14 in (56 x 36 x 36 cm).

 - Fits torso: 17 – 22 in (43 – 56 cm).

 - Fits waist: 25 – 50 in (64 – 127 cm).

 - Frame: 4 mm LightWire alloy.

 Final thoughts, rating, pros & cons

 This Osprey Manta 34 pack for men is a totally redesigned pack as compared with the previous AG version.
 Better or not, the time will show.
 But the torso adjustability is definitely an improvement and it adds to the comfort and versatility of this pack in the sense that you can find your best fit, and several family members with different torso lengths can use this pack.
 I have included it in my list of top rated hydration packs.

+The corresponding pack for women in this series is Osprey Mira 32 with the same features.
 There is yet another pack in this new version of the Manta series, the Manta 24, so have a look if you need a smaller pack.